Is it Time For New Siding? 5 Questions to Ask

 Do I Still Want To Maintain My Old Siding?

 While maybe you don’t mind the slightly deteriorated look of your home and it’s older siding, the added maintenance can be time consuming.
-If you don’t have the time or appetite for the constant maintenance and repainting needed to keep it in good shape, it may be time to invest in new siding.
+If you don’t have the time or appetite for the constant maintenance and repainting needed to keep it in good shape, it may be time to invest.

 Modern siding can be cleaned off with a hose and will last even longer than previous generations of material.
 This will leave you more time to relax and less time worrying about your home’s siding.